-\textit{Calibration and sensitivity -} The laser power transmitted through the end mirrors of the interferometers is used as an estimator for the power circulating in the arms of the interferometers.
-Then, the shot noise dominated output from the interferometers is calibrated to displacement sensitivities using Eq.\,\ref{eq:sens}.
-This procedure assumes that the interferometric readout is in deed shot-noise, limited, which has been confirmed in dedicated experiments.
+\textit{Calibration and sensitivity -} The laser power transmitted through the end mirrors of the interferometers is used as an estimator for the power circulating in the arms.
+Then, the shot noise-dominated output of the interferometers is calibrated to displacement sensitivities using Eq.\,\ref{eq:sens}.
 The estimated calibration is propagated to the averaged PSDs obtained from the real-time data acquisition system, resulting in the spectra to be calibrated to displacement.
-A fiducial error of 15\% is be assumed for the calibration as a result of technical uncertainties such as optical losses in the detection optics chain, quantum efficiencies of fast photo detectors and uncertainties in the reflectivities of the core optics.
+A fiducial error of 15\% is assumed for the calibration as a result of technical uncertainties such as optical losses in the detection optics chain, quantum efficiencies of fast photo-detectors and uncertainties in the reflectivities of the core optics.

-Fig.\,\ref{fig:mainplot}-a shows the absolute displacement sensitivity in amplitude spectral density units, $\mathrm{m/\sqrt{Hz}}$, corresponding to interferometers A and B, and the CSD between the interferometers.
-The spectra were obtained by averaging over 10,000\,s of coincident observing run data, with the two interferometers operating with powers on the beamsplitters of 85\,W and 95\,W, respectively.
-This resulted in absolute displacement sensitivities of about $5.5\times10^{-18}\,\mathrm{m/\sqrt{Hz}}$ in each interferometer.
-As part of this coincident observing run, a total of $1.64\times 10^{8}$ cross-spectra were collected and averaged, resulting in a cross-correlated displacement sensitivity of $3\times 10^{-20}\,\mathrm{m/\sqrt{Hz}}$ at 40\,MHz.
+FIG.\,\ref{fig:mainplot}a shows the absolute displacement sensitivity in amplitude spectral density units of $\mathrm{m/\sqrt{Hz}}$, corresponding to interferometers A, B and the CSD between the interferometers.
+The spectra were obtained by averaging over a 10,000\,s of coincident observing run data.
+A short observing run was a strategic choice to evaluate the performance of the instrument, before proceeding with further commissioning of the interferometers to achieve even better sensitivity for longer observation length.

+Interferometers A and B are operated with an input power of 300\,mW each, from two separate Coherent Mephisto NPRO continuous-wave laser sources, that resulted in a circulating power on the beamsplitter of $83.32\pm1.02$\,W and $96\pm0.89$\,W, respectively.
+This resulted in absolute displacement sensitivities of about $5.5\times10^{-18}\,\mathrm{m/\sqrt{Hz}}$ in both interferometers.
+As part of this coincident observing run, a total of $1.64\times 10^{8}$ cross-spectra were collected and averaged, resulting in a cross-correlated displacement sensitivity of $3\times 10^{-20}\,\mathrm{m/\sqrt{Hz}}$.

-The strain signal caused by a stochastic gravitational-wave background is assumed to be isotropic and un-polarised.
-The sky-position and polarisation averaged strain sensitivity as a result of the measured displacement sensitivity is calculated \cite{schnabel2024opticalsensitivitiescurrentgravitational, Rakhmanov_2008}, and the resulting strain sensitivity $\mathrm{h(f)}$, in spectral density units $\mathrm{1/\sqrt{Hz}}$, is shown in Fig.\,\ref{fig:mainplot}-b.
-An interferometer arm length of 1.83\,m is used in the strain calculation, resulting in a strain sensitivity of about $3\times 10^{-20}$ $\mathrm{/\sqrt{Hz}}$ at 40\,MHz.
+The observed displacement sensitivity is transformed into strain sensitivity for stochastic gravitational waves that are assumed to be isotropic and unpolarized.
+The sky-position and polarization-averaged strain sensitivity $h(f)$ is calculated similar to LIGO \cite{schnabel2024opticalsensitivitiescurrentgravitational, Rakhmanov_2008}, and is shown in FIG.\,\ref{fig:mainplot}b.